New and Advanced Network Planning for 5G Networks

 Multi-Perspective 3D Full Ray Tracing and

 After the semantic map is created, the CognitiV RPO utilizes 3D ray-tracing to improve the prediction accuracy of mmWave propagation.
 All possible propagation paths from base stations to potential device locations are simulated and the ray-tracing simulator calculates signal losses from objects on the paths such as trees, building surfaces and utility poles or street lamps.
 Furthermore, CognitiV RPO provides special acceleration algorithms to increase analysis speed.
 What would normally take half day for conventional ray-tracing tools to process, Samsung’s solution can process in just minutes.

 CognitiV RPO also predicts capacity gains attributed to Massive MIMO radio deployments in the below 6GHz spectrum.

 It considers both user distribution of the deployment area and the expected capacity from candidate Massive MIMO sites.

 Combining the two data sets together, the solution can calculate the expected performance gains of deploying Massive MIMOs instead of traditional radio units.
 The below shows a shot captured from Samsung's CognitiV RPO during operation.

 Guaranteeing User Service Experience

-Samsung’s Service Planner is designed to be used after a 5G mmWave network is deployed.
+Samsung’s CognitiV RPO is also designed to be used after a 5G mmWave network is deployed.
 By accurately estimating coverage from base stations, the planner can inform the network operator of fixed wireless access (FWA) service availability in households.
 FWA service replaces the last mile fiber to homes with 5G and it is critical for operators who launch FWA services to provide clear information about service grade levels available for certain households.
 Samsung’s solution provides such visibility remotely and removes the need for actual field measurements.